faucetsdn/udmi/docs/validator.md

 * Regression Testing
 * (TODO: Fix _local device sample_ validation)

-See the [setup docs](setup.md) for common setup required for runing this tool.
+See the [setup docs](setup.md) for common setup required for running this tool.

 ## PubSub Stream Validation